danielfrey/sublime-cucumber-step-finder/README.md

  into the console.
 The last argument is the language code.
  Add all words marked with "code" to the settings.

+The option "open_in_different_pane" lets you define, whether the steps file is opened in a different pane or not.
+For those working with a single pane only, switch this flag to false.

 ### Project Specific Configuration
 These settings can be changed globally, or in your `.sublime-project` file.